PyDrocsid/cogs/moderation/content_filter/documentation.md

 #### `description`

-This command can be used to set a new description for an already existing filter.
+Sets a new description for an existing filter.

 ```css
 .content_filter update [description|d] <pattern_id> <new_description>